SeveroMorales/lizard/README.md

 - A Windowing system (Preferably VcXsrv, you can download it [HERE](https://sourceforge.net/projects/vcxsrv/))
 - PowerShell with root privileges
 #### For Linux
-- Packages names can have different names for different Linux distros, if there is any package that is not available in your distro please use [pkgs.org](https://pkgs.org/) to find the package name for your distro
+- Packages names can have different names for different Linux distros, if there is any package that is not available in your distro please use [pkgs.org](https://pkgs.org/) to find them
 ### Setting up a Windowing system for Windows 10
 We will use VcXsrv for our windowing system, but you are free to use any alternative.
-Install VcXsrv there is no special instruction needed to reach the final.
-After installation, create a new desktop shortcut, and use the following command.
+Install VcXsrv. create a new desktop shortcut, and use the following command.
 Add the following command in the properties → shortcut →target
 ```
 "C:\Program Files\VcXsrv\vcxsrv.exe" :0 -ac -terminate -lesspointer -multiwindow -clipboard -wgl -dpi auto
 ```